 An HR is the SPOC (Single Point of Contact) for any change within a company and this is one of the worst responsibilities too.
-Mostly, people receive general notifications (like mandatory participation in yoga day session) through emails, which makes sharing the lousy news easy.
+Mostly, people receive general notifications (like mandatory participation in yoga day sessions) through emails, which makes sharing the lousy news easy.

-But, there are also a few updates which need personal or verbal interaction like change in the number of working days, mass reduction in increments, etc. While the HR person is only the communicator of the change, he/she ends up in the unwanted limelight.
+But, there are also a few updates that need personal or verbal interaction like change in the number of working days, mass reduction in increments, etc. While the HR person is only the communicator of the change, he/she ends up in the unwanted limelight.

 To tackle such situations, make sure that a detailed explanation of the news is ready with you.
 After announcing, take exhaustive feedback from the employees and recheck the impact of the changes.
 Doing this will help your employees absorb the changes with a better heart, and not because of sheer dictatorship.